railchallengecrew/rcc-assistance-docs/docs/source/index.rst

 ===================================
 .. note::

-   This project is in alpha testing phase.
+   This project is in beta testing phase.
 Many commands are unfinished, and the bot may be very buggy.

 These docs act mainly as a help page for the commands which are currently avalible.
 **These commands are not final, and may be changed before the release.**